terra-money/classic-core/docs/guide/ledger-nano-support.md

 ## Use the Ledger with the CLI

+{% hint style="info" %}
-> Note: Your ledger device must be on and the Terra ledger app must be in the foreground to perform the following actions.
+Your ledger device must be on and the Terra ledger app must be in the foreground to perform the following actions.
+{% endhint %}

 ### How to view account balance